ruben-allenstein/dockware-demoshop/README.md

 2. Run `bin/console system:install`

 # How to install the Shop after starting containers
+1. At first: create a new MYSQL-Database and a new schema `shopware`
-1. Run composer install, to fill and index the shopware database
+2. Run composer install, to fill and index the shopware database

 # Hints & Fix